jrhazlett/pretty_printer_for_humans/README.md

 #### src/helpersPrettyPrinter/helpersSupport/helperEnumDataTypes.js

 This is used for identifying and encoding data types into ints.
 The 'enum' data type isn't actually used.

+#### src/prettyPrinterForHumansMultiThreading

+This contains two files:<br>
+prettyPrinterForHumansMultiThreading.js<br>
+worker.js

+prettyPrinterForHumansMultiThreading is pretty much just async + worker wrappers for many of the same functions as prettyPrinterForHumans.

+worker.js does a bit more heavy lifting.
+No only does it execute the desired function on a 2nd thread, but it also auto-searches the incoming message for relevant arguments to dynamically feed to the target function.

+While there's a fair amount of processing here to line up the relevant arguments, all this happens on the 2nd thread, and supports a single agnostic worker, rather than managing a bunch of redundant definitions.

 ### Naming schemes